 Many healing modalities become healthier ways to get away from pain than the traditional outlets such as alcohol, drugs, pornography, sugar and so on.
 Such modalities become a substitute for unhealthier pain numbing addictions.

 When you create distance between you and pain, you feel it less intensely.
 The shadow of taking such distance is you feel everything less intensely.
 The pain is still there.
-You’ve only removed yourself from it to the degree you can or need to in order to function.
+You’ve create distance from it to function.